 An 'average consumer' is defined as someone who is reasonably well informed, reasonably observant and circumspect (wary and unwilling to take risks).
 Where a commercial practice is directed at a target group, or a clearly identifiable group of consumers who are particularly vulnerable to the practice, the 'average consumer' is considered to be the average member of that group.

-There is a list of 31 commercial practices that are considered unfair in all circumstances and are therefore banned (see 'Commercial practices that are banned outright' below).
+There is a list of 32 commercial practices that are considered unfair in all circumstances and are therefore banned (see 'Commercial practices that are banned outright' below).

 MISLEADING ACTIONS

 You have the right to expect that a trader gives you clear and accurate information, which allows you to make an informed decision about a product; however, some traders do not play by the rules.
-A commercial practice becomes a misleading action when a trader gives you false information or presents it in such a way that it deceives you, or is likely to deceive you (even if it is factually correct) and you then take a decision about the product that you would not otherwise have done.
+A commercial practice becomes a misleading action when a trader gives you false information or presents it in such a way that it is likely to deceive you (even if it is factually correct) and you then take a decision about the product that you would not otherwise have taken.

-Misleading actions include:
+Misleading actions involve:

-• marketing a product in such a way that it creates confusion with a competitor's products, trade marks, trade names and any other distinguishing marks, and influences the decision you take about the product - for example, the brand name chosen by a trader for a style of trainers may closely resemble that used by a competitor to such an extent that you may be confused and buy the wrong pair
+- marketing a product in such a way that it creates confusion with a competitor's products, trade marks, trade names and any other distinguishing marks, and influences the decision you take about the product - for example, the brand name chosen by a trader for a style of trainers may closely resemble that used by a competitor to such an extent that you may be confused and buy the wrong pair

-• failure by a trader to comply with a firm commitment contained within a code of practice; a code that they said they would comply with.
+- failure by a trader to comply with a firm commitment contained within a code of practice; a code that they said they would comply with.
 For example, a trader does not issue certificates of compliance when the code of practice makes it a requirement to do so

 MISLEADING OMISSIONS